xelita/es2015/README.md

 See js/arrow-functions.js

+## Template strings
+Template strings provide syntactic sugar for constructing strings.
+This is similar to string interpolation features in Perl, Python and more.
+Optionally, a tag can be added to allow the string construction to be customized, avoiding injection attacks or constructing higher level data structures from string contents.

+See js/template-strings.js

 ## Proxies
 Proxies enable creation of objects with the full range of behaviors available to host objects.
 Can be used for interception, object virtualization, logging/profiling, etc.